 The individual contributor (IC) career path starts with people beginning their design career and is designed to help grow them to seasoned industry leaders.

 Each skill is split into 5 levels in an approximately exponential scale.
-This is designed to accomodate early-career designers leveling up at an appropriate rate, and prevent the inflation or creation of essentially meaningless job titles that serve to confuse rather than reflect the true value a mid and senior level designer brings.
+This is designed to accomodate early-career designers leveling up at an appropriate rate.
+This helps prevent the creation of functionally meaningless job titles that often confuse, rather than reflect the true value mid and senior level designers bring.

 Support | Starting their professional journey

 Experience Little or no professional experience in the track.
-Titles Intern or Associate level Tenure 1-2 years
+Titles Intern or Associate level Path Levels Support in at least six levels.
+Tenure 1-2 years

 Early-career designers, recent graduates or people new to the design field.